The Aftermath of Spironolactone: Understanding Rebound Acne and Natural Healing

 If you’ve been on spironolactone and are navigating the next phase, know this: post-spiro acne is not a failure.
 It’s an invitation.
 Your body is speaking—let’s listen with compassion, not punishment.

-With the right support, you can balance your hormones, heal your skin, and transition off medications if that’s your goal.
+With the right support, you can balance your hormones, heal your skin, and transition off medications.
 I work with patients every day who do just that, and their skin often looks better than it ever did on meds.

 Need help designing a transition plan off spironolactone?
 Book an Initial Functional Skin Evaluation at Integrative Aesthetics Boston.